 Some may feel it’s a bit rich coming from an opinionated so-in-so such as myself.
 Why?
 You tell me.
 Symptomatic of the crazy world we live in – opinionated folk often are accused of being opinionated!
 If open-mindedness leads to becoming opinionated then good.
 I want to hear what people have to say.
 Takes five seconds realising if the person you’re talking to has the brains of a rocking horse.
 What I can’t stand are Humpty-Dumpty merchants who just sit on the fence.

-How many times have I explained something, outlining all the necessary points, no bias attached whatsoever only for the person to turn round & say ‘AAHHH THAT’S JUST YOUR OPINION!………… When this happens I make a point of looking over my shoulder, perfectly aware no one’s behind me to then say ‘I’m sorry – was I talking to someone else or perhaps you were hoping for the Gettysburg Address?
+How many times have I explained something, outlining all the necessary points, no bias attached whatsoever only for the person to turn round & say ‘AAHHH THAT’S JUST YOUR OPINION!………… Whenever this occurs I make a point of looking over my shoulder, perfectly aware no one’s behind me & say – ‘I’m sorry but were you talking to someone else or perhaps you were hoping for the Gettysburg Address?
 OF COURSE IT’S MY OPINION YOU BLITHERING IDIOT!’

 Open-mindedness is largely down to having parents with sound judgement, able enough to show right from wrong while allowing the thought process to flourish.
 Einstein was asked how he solved many of mankind’s deepest philosophical conundrums.
 He simply replied ‘I like to ask questions.’
 Unfortunately this is an exception rather than the rule.
 Worse still, with certain topics like 9/11 & the Holocaust, the mere sniff of a question can incur a volley of abuse.
 One can argue lack of education is to blame but what does it take for a person to realise their new-born child is neither a racist or religious?